jhu-cisst-external/phantom-omni-1394-drivers/README.md

 The drivers come with two executables: `PHANToMConfiguration` and `PHANToMTest`.
 The test program is compiled against libraw1394.so.8 which is not available on Ubuntu 16.04 and 18.04 so it's hard to get it working.
 The configuration utility works but you might need to install `libGLs`.
-For this, use the package `sudo apt install libglw-mesa`.
+It can be installed using apt with `sudo apt install libglw-mesa` on Ubuntu 16.04 or `sudo apt install libglw1-mesa` on Ubuntu 18.04.

 # Configuration